-(Hours subject to change during holidays and term breaks)
+(Hours subject to change during holidays and term breaks; may be working remotely due to COVID-19)

 Overview

 The College of Medicine seeks to matriculate students of the highest quality into this very competitive M.D.
 Program.
 In addition, UCF College of Medicine encourages applications from a diverse population and values diversity in the medical program.
 Admissions decisions are made on the basis of a wide variety of information provided in the admissions package of each applicant.
 The Medical Student Admissions Committee (MSAC) considers factors such as academic qualifications, demonstrated humanism and empathy, research and work experience, teamwork and leadership skills, as well as motivation for medicine.
 An applicant's character, integrity and general fitness to practice a particular profession may also be considered in the admission process.
 Admission to the M.D.
 Program is competitive and, although qualified, many applicants will not be invited for an interview.